Constraining Linear-chain CRFs to Regular Languages: Abstract

 \section{Abstract}

-In structured prediction, a major challenge for models is to represent the interdependencies within their output structures.
-For the common case where outputs are structured as a sequence, linear-chain conditional random fields (CRFs) are a widely used model class which can learn \textit{local} dependencies in output sequences.
-However, the CRF's Markov assumption makes it impossible for these models to capture \textit{nonlocal} dependencies, and standard CRFs are unable to respect nonlocal constraints of the data (such as global arity constraints on output labels).
-We present a generalization of CRFs that can enforce a broad class of constraints, including nonlocal ones, by specifying the space of possible output structures as a regular language $\Lang$.
-The resulting regular-constrained CRF (RegCCRF) has the same formal properties as a standard CRF, but assigns zero probability to all label sequences not in $\Lang$.
+A major challenge in structured prediction is to represent the interdependencies within output structures.
+When outputs are structured as sequences, linear-chain conditional random fields (CRFs) are a widely used model class which can learn \textit{local} dependencies in the output.
+However, the CRF's Markov assumption makes it impossible for CRFs to represent distributions with \textit{nonlocal} dependencies, and standard CRFs are unable to respect nonlocal constraints of the data (such as global arity constraints on output labels).
+We present a generalization of CRFs that can enforce a broad class of constraints, including nonlocal ones, by specifying the space of possible output structures as a regular language $\mathcal{L}$.
+The resulting regular-constrained CRF (RegCCRF) has the same formal properties as a standard CRF, but assigns zero probability to all label sequences not in $\mathcal{L}$.
 Notably, RegCCRFs can incorporate their constraints during training, while related models only enforce constraints during decoding.
-We prove that constrained training is never worse than constrained decoding, and show using synthetic data that it can be substantially better in practice.
-Additionally, we demonstrate a practical benefit on downstream tasks by incorporating a RegCCRF into a deep neural model for semantic role labeling, exceeding state-of-the-art results on a standard dataset.
+We prove that constrained training is never worse than constrained decoding, and show empirically that it can be substantially better in practice.
+Finally, we demonstrate a practical benefit on downstream tasks by incorporating a RegCCRF into a deep neural model for semantic role labeling, exceeding state-of-the-art results on a standard dataset.

 \linepenalty=1000